elusus/markbudget/project plan.md

 Deduplication key: import_id = f"{account_id}:{date}:{amount_cents}:{payee}:{memo}"
 17) License & Branding

     Use your own names, icons, copy.
-Do not reuse YNAB branding or proprietary assets.
+Do not reuse MarkBudget branding or proprietary assets.

     This is a functional clone — not a visual or trademark clone.